-As of March 31, 2014, based on the number of shares of our common stock then outstanding, upon the closing of this offering, and assuming no exercise of outstanding options or warrants and no exercise of the underwriters' option to purchase additional shares, we would have had outstanding an aggregate of approximately 31,360,927 shares of common stock.
-Of these shares, the 6,624,423 shares sold in our initial public offering (other than any shares purchased by our then-existing investors and directors and officers), the 2,017,349 shares of common stock to be sold in this offering, including both the shares sold by us and any shares sold by the selling stockholders, as well as any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities' as such term is defined in Rule 144 of the Securities' as such term is defined in Rule 144 or the Securities' as such term is defined in Rule 144.
+As of March 31, 2014, based on the number of shares of our common stock then outstanding and an assumed public offering price of \$47.49 per share, upon the closing of this offering, and assuming no exercise of outstanding options or warrants, we would have had outstanding an aggregate of approximately 31,418,359 shares of common stock.
+Of these shares, the 6,624,423 shares sold in our initial public offering (other than any shares purchased by our then-existing investors and directors and officers), the 2,105,706 shares of common stock to be sold in this offering, including both the shares sold by us and any shares sold by the selling stockholders, and any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act.
+All remaining shares of common stock held by existing stockholders immediately prior to the completion of this offering will be "restricted securities" as such term is defined in Rule 144.
 These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701, which rules are summarized below.